Customize your Resume using Targeted Keywords

 You might be thinking about this all wrong…

-But, if an experience is irrelevant to the job you are applying for, it’s just getting in the way.
+But, if an experience is not relevant to the job you are applying for, it’s just getting in the way.
 You can still feel proud, but you are trying to make it EASY on the recruiter.
 You might include it, but leave off the details.

 Provide CONTEXT for Your Resume Keywords

-In your bullet points, provide examples, tell stories, and include keywords in context.
-A random list of keywords doesn’t let recruiters visualize how you might use those skills.
-In the video above, this is a BIG pain point for hiring managers.
+In your Experience bullet points, provide examples, tell stories, and include keywords in context.
+A random list of keywords doesn’t let recruiters visualize how you might actually use those skills.

 And don’t, under any circumstances, include keywords in white text at the bottom of your resume.
-It will only hurt you.
+It will only hurt you, big time.

 SUMMARY